mlr/mlr.github.com/resume.md

 ### Staff Developer, Technical Officer - KABI, LLC.
 #### April 2022 &ndash; Present

+* Responsible for technical design and development of patented, automotive&#8209;focused software as a service products
+* Manage infrastructure for mission critical SaaS products used by automotive dealerships nationwide
 * Expand product offerings including texting, voice, and partner integrations
 * Influence product &amp; engineering roadmap and company strategy
 * Define and improve product delivery and IT processes